Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 - Text Color: The color used to render the labels of the markers or the points values.
 - Shadow Color: The shadow color used to render the shadow of the markers or the segments between points.

+**Tip**: The plugin can support its own color mapping.
+In this case, the color map property is not accessible.

 #### 9.2.2.
 Font

 The font properties are only available for marker or point type analyses.
 By default, the font *Nunito Sans* with a size of 14 and a regular style is used.
 You can change the font according to the ones available on your system (if you load a document using a font that is not present on your system, the default font is used).
 It may be necessary to use another font if some characters are not supported.